Green Efforts & Recycling

 The following list of acceptable materials are recyclable at both campuses:

-• Aluminum, such as cans, foil, and food trays.
+• Aluminum, such as beverage cans, energy drink cans, foil, and food serving trays/lids.

-• Cardboard, empty of all packing materials and broken down.
+• Cardboard, boxes empty of packing materials and broken down; empty pizza boxes with minimal food residue.

-• Cartons, such as half-gallon milk or juice cartons.
+• Cartons, such as milk or juice cartons.

-• Chipboard, like cereal, cracker, and cake mix boxes (without inserts).
+• Chipboard, like cereal, cracker, cake mix boxes (without inserts), frozen food boxes, and paper towel/toilet paper rolls.

-• Mixed Paper, such as magazines, junk mail, catalogs, brown paper bags, telephone directories, and newspapers.
+• Mixed Paper, such as printer/copy paper, cardstock, envelopes, file folders, Post-It notes, magazines, newspapers, catalogs, brochures, junk mail, brown paper bags, junk mail, posters, telephone directories, and shredded paper (in a clear plastic bag).

 Green Means Clean!
 The following items should not be placed in the recycle bins: glass, paper towels, tissues, napkins, food waste, liquids, chewing gum, chip or cookie bags, plastic bags, clear plastic wrap, bubble wrap, styrofoam, plastic food utensils, wax-coated coffee cups, electronics, light bulbs, batteries, toner cartridges, and cell phones.
 Garbage placed in our recycle bins contaminates the entire bin!